-Dawkins is someone whom I have mostly criticized, and occasionally defended, in the past.
-In 2016, I called him out for his hate speech when he said, "I'm all for offending people's religion."
-In 2017, I defended the Englishman on free speech grounds when a left-wing radio station based in Berkeley, California disinvited him after he called Islam the "most evil" of world religions.
-Now I am defending him once again.
+Dawkins is someone whom Bill Donohue has mostly criticized, and occasionally defended, in the past.
+In 2016, Donohue called him out for his hate speech when he said, "I'm all for offending people's religion."
+In 2017, he defended the Englishman on free speech grounds when a left-wing radio station based in Berkeley, California disinvited him after he called Islam the "most evil" of world religions.
+Now Donohue is defending him once again.